zwilsoncc/docs/pages/docs/getting-started/scaling.md

 <TerminalInput>now scale hnode.now.sh 2 15</TerminalInput>

-Now the deployment behind `hnode.now.sh` runs with minimum of 2 instances and it can scale up to 15 instance as the traffic increases.
+Now the deployment behind `hnode.now.sh` runs with a minimum of 2 instances and it can scale up to 15 instances as the traffic increases.

 &#8203;<Now color="#000"/> will automatically start and kill instances based on the traffic `hnode.now.sh` receives.